 Personality psychology involves the study of the human mind (or brain), using scientifically-based methods or techniques.
 It focuses on how individual differences in the human mind, thoughts, feelings affect human behavior.

-Generally speaking, psychologists are identifying the repeating patterns in our mental activity and behaviour, that allows them to predict and infer a persons reaction, desires, attitudes, values and more.
+Generally speaking, psychologists are identifying the repeating patterns in our mental activity and behavior, that allow them to predict and infer a person’s reaction, desires, attitudes, values, and more.

 But what does “personality” actually mean?

-The word personality comes from Latin word Persona which in translation stands for “mask”.
-Many people have a sense of what personality is, but are unsure of how to define it.
-Psychologists have been trying to figure out how to define it since Freud introduced his famous model of personality which divided the human mind into three components (the id, the ego and the super-ego).
-But a breakthrough came in the 1980s, when trait theory was developed.
+The word personality comes from the Latin word Persona which in translation stands for “mask”.
+Many people have a sense of what personality is but are unsure of how to define it.
+Psychologists have been trying to figure out how to define it since Freud introduced his famous model of personality which divided the human mind into three components (the id, the ego, and the super-ego).
+But a breakthrough came in the 1980s when trait theory was developed.
 Trait theory defines personality as a collection of “traits” or characteristics.
-These “traits” can be understood as habitual (repeated) patterns of behavior, thought and emotion.
+These “traits” can be understood as habitual (repeated) patterns of behavior, thought, and emotion.

-Personality and human behaviour were studied and debated for centuries.
-For some that adopt a deterministic position, behaviour is pre-determined, beyond their control.
-For others, behaviour is always a conscious decision guided by Free-will.
+Personality and human behavior were studied and debated for centuries.
+For some that adopt a deterministic position, behavior is pre-determined, beyond their control.
+For others, behavior is always a conscious decision guided by Free-will.